Written by Keith Urban and Monty Powell

 first things first

-It’s a thing that the average joe doesn’t think about much in song lyrics: poetry.
+Posted by Madeline. at 4:11 PMIt’s a thing that the average joe doesn’t think about much in song lyrics: poetry.
 We like to separate the two as their own entities, but when you think about it, they mirror each other considerably.
 I’m here to show you how Country singers and songwriters are making this connection.

 One of the major elements in poetry is sound.
 Poets rely heavily and sometimes make decisions solely based on sounds because of the musicality they can produce in a piece.
 Things like rhythm and meter are an important part of this musicality.
 We shouldn’t be surprised that these poetic elements show up in song lyrics.
 I’m not just talking about rhyme—that’s obviously a given in any song and some poetry.
 I’m talking about the intentional culmination of poetic elements—sounds, word choice, rhyme, rhythm, meter, vivid imagery, simile, metaphor, and all these things applied to the actual instrumentals in the background—that go into song lyrics to achieve a certain effect.